stratapp/stratapp-website/pricing.md

 ---
 {:.font-weight-bold}

-# 10 apps in 1 for genuine org-wide collaboration on both strategy and day to day execution
+# 10 apps in 1 for unprecedented org-wide collaboration on both strategy execution and day to day work

 ##### affordable pricing, with full features available to every employee